Essoz/Essoz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm Yuxuan Jiang, but you can call me Matt.
-I'm currently a first-year PhD student in Computer Science and Engineering at the University of Michigan, Ann Arbor, where I'm fortunate to be advised by [Prof. Ryan Huang](https://web.eecs.umich.edu/~ryanph/).
+I'm Yuxuan Jiang.
+I'm currently a second-year PhD student in Computer Science and Engineering at the University of Michigan, Ann Arbor, where I'm fortunate to be advised by [Prof. Ryan Huang](https://web.eecs.umich.edu/~ryanph/).

 I earned my Bachelor of Engineering degree in Computer Engineering from the [Zhejiang University - University of Illinois Urbana-Champaign Joint Institute](https://zjui.intl.zju.edu.cn/en).